ulises-jeremias/acme-bros-pictures/server/README.md

 createConnection({
     ...
     extra: {
-        ssl: config.DbSslConn, // if not development, will use SSL }
+        ssl: config.dbSslConn, // if not development, will use SSL }
 })
 ```